 Treating sex workers as if they matter and acknowledging bachelors' need and desire for sex and intimacy is not something most historians are trained to do.
-Like gambling dens and opium smoking, exchanging sex for money is often treated as the disresputable side of the history of migrants of Chinese heritage.
-In a recent publication, for example, historian John Zucchi writes, "by the late 19th century the rich associational life of Chinese bachelors, distant husbands and a few families filled in the quarters.
-True, gambling dens and brothels retained a presence but temples, schools, churches and other properties owned by organizations emerged with time."
-By phrasing it thusly, we apply a standard of measurement from the viewpoint of mainstream white society, not from the viewpoint of Chinatown residents for whom gambling dens and brothels were equally if not more valued than churches, temples, and schools.
-The measure of respectability, in other words, is taken according to a set of values that many people in the community did not themselves share.
-109
+Like gambling dens and opium smoking, exchanging sex for money is often treated as the disreputable side of the history of migrants of Chinese heritage.
+In a recent publication, for example, historian John Zucchi writes, "By the late 19th century the rich associational life of Chinese bachelors, distant husbands and a few families filled in the guarters.
+True, gambling dens and brothels retained a presence but temples, schools, churches and other properties owned by organizations emerged with time."110 By phrasing it in this way, we apply a standard of measurement from the viewpoint of mainstream white society, not from the viewpoint of Chinatown residents for whom gambling dens and brothels were as valued as churches, temples, and schools, if not more so.
+The measure of respectability, in other words, is taken according to a set of values that many people in the community did not themselves share.111

 Another way we can see the different set of socio-sexual values that evolved in this unique urban context is in the evidence that some sex workers and "consent girls" married men of Chinese heritage.
-Rose R. is an example.
+Rose Rosenfeld is an example.
 Born in 1917, Rose was the rebellious daughter of Jewish Russian-Polish parents who refused to conform to the social dictates that constrained young women's lives.
 All the evidence suggests that she engaged in the sex trade in some fashion, and she maintained ties to that social circle well after she turned to other means of support.
-110 Bringing children into the world complicated her life and forced her to creatively adapt to the normative demands put on her.
+Bringing children into the world complicated her life and forced her to creatively adapt to the normative demands put on her.
 Her friend Kitty raised her first child, perhaps because he was born with a disability and Kitty was willing to take over his care.
-The Children's Aid Society took custody of her second.
-To avoid losing Jim, her third, she married Chen Ng, a laundry worker.
-She and Chen rented rooms to boarders, almost all of whom were female sex workers who Jim came to know by their nicknames, among them "Horse Face Betty," "Bocci," and "the Big Job."
-His mother also ran a bootlegging business out of their Elm Street home that bordered on Chinatown.
-When Chen died, Rose married again, and again she chose a man of Chinese heritage.
-Lew Doe, pictured below, was likely the biological father of Rose's last child.111

-"Horse-Face" Betty, Toronto, Ontario, personal photo of Mavis Chu
+Figure 4.
+"Horse-Face" Betty, Toronto, Ontario.
+Personal photo of Mavis Chu.